-AS202 Jan 3:0

-Geophysical Fluid Dynamics
+AS202 Jan 3:0 Geophysical Fluid Dynamics

+Department: Centre for Atmospheric and Oceanic Sciences

+Course Outcomes:

 A firm grasp of the basic waves supported by rotating and stratified fluids.
 Basic notions of quasigeostrophic theory.
 The role of conservation laws in fluid dynamics.